 Maintaining your boat engine is an important task that should be done regularly throughout the year.
 Ensuring that your engine runs smoothly, allows you to continue on your adventures from A to B. From the drive and fan belt to the fluid levels there are various aspects that need to be checked.

 What Are The Most Common Engines Issues?

-A common engine problem is often with your boat’s fan belt.
-If you’ve recently purchased a boat, and you’re unsure of what a fan belt is, it’s basically used to transfer power from one place to another.
-To avoid any problems with your fan belt, check that there are no signs of damage or that the belt is coming loose and always carry a spare on your boat.
-On a typical narrowboat, the fan belt can be found via the crankshaft pulley at the bottom of the engine, next to the water pump.
+A common engine problem is often with your boat’s alternator belt.
+If you’ve recently purchased a boat, and you’re unsure of what an alternator belt is, it’s basically used to transfer power from one place to another.
+To avoid any problems with your alternator belt, check that there are no signs of damage or that the belt is coming loose and always carry a spare on your boat.
+On a typical narrowboat, the alternator belt can be found via the crankshaft pulley at the bottom of the engine, next to the water pump.

 In case you cannot see any visual damage, you may notice a ‘squealing’ noise which is a common indication that you may need to replace your belt.

 You may also find that your gearbox gets damaged easily too.
 It is important to have this regularly serviced and checked so that in the event you ever hit anything under the water, your gearbox remains intact and continues to work correctly.
 If you’re ever worried about your engine maintenance, it is always best to get in touch with a professional.